geneontology/pipeline/README.md

 ### issue-35-neo-test

-This runs about once a week, Friday afternoon, unless manually triggered to update the noctua-golr endpoint for a data refresh of some kind.
+This runs about once a week, Thursday morning, unless manually triggered, to update the noctua-golr endpoint for a data refresh of some kind.
 It requires a manual deployment.
 This is also the generator for go-lego and controls the file location for Minerva's defaults.